 Nurse tip!
 Get your name engraved on your scope so no one steals it!

 My favorite pens are the Pilot G-2 pens with the clicky top.
 Never steal my clicky pen.
 Never.
-NRSNG has some great clipboards and nursing school packs available on Amazon that are awesome.
+Nursing.com used to have some great clipboards and nursing school packs available on Amazon that were awesome.
+Now Tribe RN has some of the same types of clipboards with great cheat sheets in them.
+I haven’t tried these personally but they look a lot like the old Nursing.com clipboards.

 I also get asked about compression socks a lot.
 I’ve tried quite a few of them.
 I have found some that I really enjoy – they’re long enough, and not too thick and not too thin.
 They’re juuuuuuuust right!
 Plus they’re only about $10.
 They are Cherokee Support Socks.
 I wore these during my pregnancy a lot as well.
 I love a planner and notebooks.
 Papersource has some AMAZING notebooks and planners and I want all of them.
 We live near one and I just like to go in and look at them all and pretend they’re mine.
 Here’s a link to their planners.
 And there are some that are more feminine and some that are more masculine – options for all!
 They also have a great selection of mini-notebooks, which I love.
 They fit in your scrub pockets so you can use them to take notes in if your clinical instructor doesn’t want you using your phone.
 Here’s a link to their notebooks.